- Canadian Commercial Corporation

 The proposed sale of this equipment and support does not alter the basic military balance in the region.

 The prime contractor will be The Boeing Company, Seattle, WA.
 Additional contractors include: ASEC; Air Cruisers Co LLC; Arnprior Aerospace, Canada; AVOX Zodiac Aerospace; BAE; Canadian Commercial Corporation (CCC)/EMS; Compass; David Clark; DLS or ViaSat, Carlsbad, CA; DRS; Exelis, McLean, VA; GC Micro, Petaluma, CA; General Dynamics; General Electric, UK; Harris; Joint Electronics; Lockheed Martin; Martin Baker; Northrop Grumman Corp, Falls Church, VA; Pole Zero, Cincinnati, OH; Raytheon, Waltham, MA; Raytheon, UK; Rockwell Collins, Cedar Rapids, IA; Spirit Aero, Wichita, KS; Symmetries Telephonics, Farmingdale, NY; Terma, Arlington, VA; Viking; and WESCAM.

 The purchaser typically requests offsets.
 There are no known offset agreements proposed in connection with this potential sale.
 Any offset agreement will be defined in negotiations between the Purchaser and the prime contractor.

 Implementation of this proposed sale will require approximately three (3) U.S. government personnel and ten (10) contractor personnel to support the program in country.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.

 This notice of a potential sale is required by law and does not mean the sale has been concluded.

-Source: Norway - P-8A Aircraft and Associated Support
+Source: Korea - P-8A Aircraft and Associated Support